prcr/mkdocs-meta-descriptions-plugin/README.md

 If `true`, the plugin exports the meta descriptions of all Markdown pages to the CSV file `<site_dir>/meta-descriptions.csv`.
 The default is `false`.

-This is useful to review and keep track of all the meta descriptions in your pages, especially if you're maintaining a big site.
+This is useful to review and keep track of all the meta descriptions for your pages, especially if you're maintaining a big site.

 ### `quiet`